hefloryd/reqtool/README.md

     - The generated files can easily be used to generated PDF or HTML documents with any of a large number of third-party tools.
     - Tricker with the *Export* -> *ReqTool* -> *Specification Document* command.

+- **Visualise test results** in the requirements table
+    - A context menu triggered command fetches test results from a build server, matches them against the artifacts linked in the table, and decorates the table to indicate test results.
+    - The build server is configured in the Mylyn *Builds* view.
+    - The Eclipse [Mylyn][mylyn] API is to fetch test results.

 ## Prerequisites and Dependencies

 ### Build Tools